slerman12/BrokenWisdoms-V2-in-progress/5-Opposing-Views.md

 #### Brain Damage

-I told the third psychiatrist I thought I was brain damaged, and that I was in physical pain, that I had [tinnitus](https://www.reddit.com/r/kundalini/comments/j1finq/tinnitus_in_just_left_ear/), and that I'd read from multiple scientific studies that [brain damage from benzos may be permanent](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10309976/), and he didn't care about the [many scientific studies](https://pubmed.ncbi.nlm.nih.gov/15762814/) I may have hypothetically read, because every word I said was devoid of believability—not colorless from outside, but agitated/irky/murky, like my inner anxiety was attacking him.
+I told the third psychiatrist I thought I was brain damaged, and that I was in physical pain, and that I'd read from multiple scientific studies that [brain damage from benzos may be permanent](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10309976/), and he didn't care about the [many scientific studies](https://pubmed.ncbi.nlm.nih.gov/15762814/) I may have hypothetically read, because every word I said was devoid of believability—not colorless from outside, but agitated/irky/murky, like my inner anxiety was attacking him.
 So he reacted by saying that increasing the dose would be the best course of action.
 I begged him to taper, and he said if I was having all those negative symptoms, that he should increase the dose.
 Out of fear that he would, I had to withold the intensity of how I expressed the active experience I was observing.

 <p align="center">
 <picture>